-The Company performed its annual impairment review for goodwill and indefinite life intangible assets as at December 31, 2023 and January 1, 2023.
+The Company performed its annual impairment review for goodwill and indefinite life intangible assets as at December 29, 2024 and December 31, 2023.
 The estimated recoverable amount for the Textile & Sewing CGU exceeded its carrying value and as a result, there was no impairment identified.
-The estimated recoverable amount for the Hosiery CGU was in excess of its carrying value and as a result the Company recorded an impairment reversal of \$40.8 million for the year ended December 31, 2023 relating to intangible assets (both definite and indefinite life) acquired in previous business acquisitions.
-For the year ended January 1, 2023, the carrying value for the Hosiery CGU was in excess of its estimated recoverable amount resulting in an impairment charge of \$62.3 million, relating to intangible assets (both definite and indefinite life) acquired in previous business acquisitions.
+The estimated recoverable amount for the Hosiery CGU exceeded its carrying value and as a result, there was no impairment identified for the year ended December 29, 2024.
+For the year ended December 31, 2023, the carrying value for the Hosiery CGU was in excess of its carrying value and as a result the Company recorded an impairment reversal of \$40.8 million, relating to intangible assets (both definite and indefinite life) acquired in previous business acquisitions.
+Following this impairment reversal, no additional amount can be reversed.